 - Quoted prices (unadjusted) in active markets for identical assets or liabilities.
 (Level 1). - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is derived from prices).
 (Level 2). - Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
 (Level 3).

-The company's assets and liabilities are measured at amortised costs and the carrying amounts for these are disclosed at Note 25.
+The company's assets and liabilities are measured at amortised costs.